PowerDNS/pdns/docs/backends/lmdb.rst

 --------------

 PowerDNS will create the database structure, no need to manually create the database schema.
-Also, it is not possible to directly query the LMDB DB, so recommendation is to use either the API, or pdnsutil.
+Also, it is not possible to directly query the LMDB DB, so recommendation is to use either the API, or :doc:`pdnsutil <../manpages/pdnsutil.1>`.